 Short-term trading service that seems to be distinguished from the similar NexGen Trader by the use of options to “multiply” profits on the “mega trends” they seek.

-Growth stock advisory that focuses on “mega trends” investment themes.
-Longer holding period than the short-term focused NexGen Trader.
+Entry-level growth stock advisory that focuses on “mega trends” investment themes.
+Seems to have replaced the former NexGen Investor letter… has a longer holding period than the short-term focused NexGen Trader (now called Moneyline?).

 Short-term trading service that focuses on “mega trends” stocks.